Undergraduate Program

 Recommended Minors

 Selecting a minor usually depends on your interests and career goals.
-Currently, WIU communication students have selected minors in over 35 different departments that include Spanish, Music Business, English, Advertising and Public Relations, Broadcasting and Journalism, Event Planning and Management, Sociology, Psychology, Human Resource Management, Political Science, Marketing, Women Studies, African American Studies, and Management, just to name a few.
+Currently, WIU communication students have selected minors in over 35 different departments that include Spanish, Music Business, English, Advertising and Public Relations, Broadcasting and Journalism, Event Planning and Management, Sociology, Psychology, Human Resource Management, Political Science, Marketing, Womens Studies, African American Studies, and Management, just to name a few.
 Please consult with your Communication Academic Advisor, who is knowledgeable of the available minors and their specific requirements.

 Course Descriptions